babashka/babashka/README.md

 If you're a bash expert, you probably don't need this.
 But for those of us who scan use a bit of Clojure in their shell scripts, it may be useful.

-Properties:

-- fast startup time
-- code is interpreted by [sci](https://github.com/borkdude/sci), a small Clojure interpreter
-- reads from stdin and writes to stdout

 ``` shellsession
 $ time clj -e "(require '[clojure.java.shell :as shell])" ./script.clj
 2.15s user 0.17s system 242% cpu 0.959 total